Catching the Bad Guys:

 Recruitment to join the scam group: In some instances, scammers have been known to make attempts at recruiting those they cannot turn into victims or those they have engaged in a long-standing relationship such as a romance scam.

-Should you receive emails with offers of enlisting you into the fraud ring, please contact our Law Enforcement Support Unit using firstname.lastname@example.org.
+Should you receive emails with offers of enlisting you into the fraud ring, please contact our Law Enforcement Support Unit using email@example.com .
+Do not write this address for any other purpose.

 Reshipper Scam victims sometimes have excellent information when they have been 'hired' to forward envelopes or find themselves performing multiple tasks for their 'boss'.

-If you are a Reshipper Scam victim, please contact our Law Enforcement Support Unit using email@example.com.
+If you are a Reshipper Scam victim, please contact our Law Enforcement Support Unit using firstname.lastname@example.org Do not write this address for any other purpose.

 Solid information about scammers: This is a short list of what we look for: